kareesnc/SimpleTimeWidget/README.md

   * (Never) Widget is never editable
 * Read-only style
   * Controls how the widget displays when not editable
+* Input style
+  * Select between the standard text and special number input boxes.
+    On mobile devices, number style inputs will bring up the number keyboard.
 * Invalid time message
   * An error message to display when the time cannot be parsed.
     This message does NOT prevent saving, executing microflows, etc.